Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-WebServer-Agent-Examples/httpd/README.md

 3) We share the `dtwsagent`'s IPC namespace via `--ipc container:dtwsagent`.
 This is required to allow the master and the slave agents to communicate via a shared memory segment across containers on the same host.

 4) We attach to the master agent by invoking `attach-to-wsagent-master.sh`, which has been shared by the `dtwsagent` container in step **1)**.
 This is required to allow the master and the slave agents to communicate via UDP.
-Additionally, we fork the script into the background only after the web server process and the slave agent have started in the foreground in step **5)** with a speculative `sleep 1`.

 5) We place a `LoadModule` declaration inside Apache's `httpd.conf` before we invoke the actual web server process ([see here for the original Dockerfile](https://github.com/docker-library/httpd/blob/1f1f7d39d5fe5aebeedea6872786b4e3ce0ebcc9/2.4/Dockerfile)).